 - ELECTRICAL SAFETY

-- All switch boards, extension boards etc, should be protected from rain and water.
+- All switchboards, extension boards, etc, should be protected from rain and water.
 No water logging shall be allowed around switchboards.

 - Earth leakage circuit breakers should be provided on all distribution boards and main switchboards.

-- All fuse shall be of good quality and confirm to correct ratings, use of make shift wire or conductors.
+- All fuse shall be of good quality and conform to correct ratings, use of makeshift wire or conductors.

 - A qualified electrician will be available at site.